 Peter Gichuru joined Millennium Water Alliance as a Senior Accountant in December 2010.Prior to this position, Mr. Gichuru was the Corporate Financial Grants Manager for World Relief Corporation, an international nonprofit organization based in Baltimore, Maryland.
 Prior to joining World Relief, Mr. Gichuru worked for fifteen years in the United Nations World Food Program Kenya office as an accountant.
 Born and raised in Kenya, he holds an MBA in accounting from Washington International University.

-Allan Elvir joined Millennium Water Alliance in April of 2011.
-He has nine years of professional experience in the legal field working for the public and private sector in his home country, Honduras.
-He was the Commercial Counselor for the Embassy of Honduras in Washington D.C. in trade and development, and was an associate for the Central American law firm Lexincorp.
-Mr. Elvir has a law degree from the National University of Honduras and also holds a Masters in Business Administration from the University of San Pedro Sula, Honduras, and a Master of Laws (LL.M.) in International Business from American University- Washington College of Law.
+Allan Elvir joined Millennium Water Alliance in April 2011.
+He has more than nine years of professional experience in the legal field working for the public and private sector in his home country, Honduras.
+Among his professional experience, he worked for the Embassy of Honduras in Washington D.C. as the Commercial Counselor and as an Associate for the Central American law firm Lexincorp.
+Mr. Elvir has a law degree from the National University of Honduras, a Master of Business Administration from the University of San Pedro Sula, Honduras, and a Master of Laws (LL.M.) in International Business from American University- Washington College of Law.

 Melkamu Jaleta became the Coordinator of the Millennium Water Program Secretariat office in Ethiopia in January 2012.
 Mr. Jaleta has over 24 years of experience working in development, including the WASH sector.
 Prior to this position, he was Ethiopia Country Program Manager for a UK-based WASH program called Partners for Water and Sanitation (PAWS) for three years, and later he was an Urban WASH Program Management Consultant for WaterAid Ethiopia for 1½ years.
 Mr. Jaleta served in government offices for more than 20 years in different positions.
 He has a Master’s of Engineering Degree in Hydraulic Engineering, specializing in Land and Water Development, from IHE, Delft-The Netherlands in October 1997.

-Doris Kaberia joined MWA in February 2013 as the Director of our Kenya programs.
-She has over ten years’ experience in food security & livelihood program management and administration, climate change adaptation, community managed disaster risk reduction, sustainable community development, grant writing/fundraising, grants management, program monitoring and evaluation.
-Doris is an expert in pastoral and agro-pastoral livelihood programming in drought prone Horn of Africa.
-She has experience leading and managing USAID, OFDA, ECHO, DANIDA, EC, AUSAID and DFID funded programs and worked previously for Care International and Save the Children.
-Doris received her undergraduate degree from Egerton University in Kenya and a Master’s degree in Natural Resources Management from the University of Wisconsin – Stevens Point.
+Doris Kaberia joined MWA in February 2013 as the Director of the Kenya programs.
+She has more than 10 years of experience in food security and livelihood program management and administration, sustainable community development, grant writing/fundraising, program monitoring and evaluation.
+Ms Kaberia is an expert in pastoral and agro-pastoral livelihood programming in drought prone Horn of Africa.
+She has experience in programs funded by USAID, OFDA, ECHO, DANIDA, EC, AUSAID and DFID.
+She received her undergraduate degree from Egerton University in Kenya and a Master’s degree in Natural Resources Management from the University of Wisconsin – Stevens Point.

-Violet joined MWA in August 2005 as the finance manager for our first USAID funded program in Kenya and previously worked for World Vision Kenya.
-She currently serves as grants and finance manager for the Secretariat in Nairobi.
+Violet Moenga joined MWA in August 2005 as the finance manager for our first USAID-funded program in Kenya.
+She previously worked for World Vision Kenya, and is now grants and finance manager for the MWA Secretariat in Nairobi.
 She is a certified public accountant CPA(K) and received her undergraduate degree from Kenyatta University and her accounting degree from Strathmore University.